-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Minorities Persons with disabilities Non- targeted/broad community More than 200 attendees.
-Please see attached summary of public comments.
-All comments were accepted.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Minorities Persons with disabilities Non- targeted/broad community More than 120 attendees.
+Please see attached summary of comments.

 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

 response/attendance comments received not accepted applicable)

 and reasons

 Minorities The public hearing

 and the written

-Persons with comment period are
+Persons with comment period are Please see attached summary of

-2 Dublic Hooring disabilities announced in TBD TBD
+2 Public Hearing disabilities announced in

-2 Public Hearing published public עסו עסו
+2 Public Hearing published public comments.

-Non- notice in five
+Non- notice in five comments.

 targeted/broad newspapers across

 community the commonwealth.

-Table 2 - Citizen Participation Outreach
+Table 4 - Citizen Participation Outreach